top of page

 History

-The wood paneled blue house with the paved front yard on the corner (830 25th St./2500 I Street) is the oldest house in the Historic District.
-It is recorded as built in 1872, and is the only remaining wood frame house.
-It has been reported (but not confirmed) that the house was built before the Civil War and was a stop in the Underground Railroad for freedom-seeking African Americans.
+It has been reported (but not confirmed) that this house (or a house at this location) was built before the Civil War and was a stop in the Underground Railroad for freedom-seeking African Americans.
 Entrance to the house from I Street (note no front door) is through a trap door beneath the shrubbery in the left corner facing I Street.
 (EHT Traceries)

 The Foggy Bottom neighborhood does have confirmed Underground Railroad sites.
-A plaque marks the location of the house of Leonard Grimes at H and 22nd St., on what is now the GWU campus.
+A plaque marks the location of the house of Leonard Grimes at H and 22nd Streets, on what is now the GWU campus.
 Grimes (1815-1873) was a free African American who operated as hackney – or horse-drawn cab driver.
 He assisted enslaved people in gaining their freedom in the 1830s.
 For this, he was arrested and served two years in the Virginia State penitentiary in Richmond, Virginia.
 Upon his release, he became a minister and moved to Boston, Massachusetts, becoming a prominent abolitionist leader.

 Also, 13-year old Emily Edmondson had been hired out as a maid on 21st and G Streets.
 In 1848, she joined 76 other enslaved people in an attempt to seek freedom on schooner The Pearl.
 The ship was captured before it could exit the Potomac and most of the escapees were re-sold into slavery in the deep south.
 But funds were raised to buy freedom for Emily (and her sister Mary).
 Emily attended Oberlin College, worked at an African American school in D.C., and later started a family in Maryland.
 The Pearl incident was commemorated by artist Lynda Andrews-Berry in a sculpture, "Pearl Dream," installed as part of the 2021 Arts in Foggy Bottom exhibition.